FutureMarkRwanda/BA_Notes/Networking/Inter_VLAN_Routing_Notes.md

 - Switch ports fa0/1 (VLAN 10) and fa0/4 (VLAN 20) connect to the router’s fa0/0 and fa0/1, respectively.
 - Pinging from Host A to Host B succeeds after routing is configured.

-Scenario: A small office configures traditional inter-VLAN routing to connect Admin and Finance VLANs, using two router interfaces for direct connectivity.
+A small office configures traditional inter-VLAN routing to connect Admin and Finance VLANs, using two router interfaces for direct connectivity.

 ---